ajitsingh98/Data-Science-Interview-Questions-Answers/convolutional_neural_networks.md

 ---

-### Q: You are provided with a $K × K$input signal and a$θ × θ$ filter.
+### Q: You are provided with a $K × K $ input signal and a$θ × θ$ filter.
 The signal is subjected to the valid padding mode convolution.
 What are the resulting dimensions?$$

 \begin{equation}
 A =